AbdullahHR10/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # ALX SE Project 0x02 - C Functions, Nested Loops

 This project contains solutions to various C programming tasks as part of the ALX SE Project 0x02.
-Each task is solved with a separate C file.
+Each task is solved with a separate C file and it focuses on understanding and practicing concepts related to functions and nested loops in C programming.

 **Author:** Abdullah Hussein